A Guide to Face Masks

 Disposable Face Masks:

-These masks are loose-fitting, single-use masks which are generally not TGA- or FDA-approved.
+These masks are loose-fitting, single-use masks.
 Ideally, they should be made of 3 layers of non-woven fabric, with a waterproof outer layer.
 Disposable face masks are still very useful for the general public in reducing the spread of respiratory droplets from people who may be sick.
 These face masks can help catch these droplets to stop them from spreading viruses and bacteria to others.
 Disposable masks are a good mask to wear when going to the grocery store, getting on public transport, or going for a walk during times of peak illness.
 We would recommend them for most individuals and businesses outside of the healthcare sector.

 Surgical Face Masks: